-Since 2021 GWDG and the University of Göttingen form one of eight Centers for National High Performance Computing (NHR Centers) nationwide.
-For GWDG and the University of Göttingen this represents a continuation of the HLRN project, in which additional funding is now available for computing resources, research, teaching and user consulting.
+Since 2021 the GWDG and the University of Göttingen form one of then eight Centers for National High Performance Computing (NHR centers) nationwide.
+For the GWDG and the University of Göttingen this represents a continuation of the HLRN project, in which additional funding is now available for computing resources, research, teaching and user consulting.
 The special focus is on expanding competencies in the areas of life sciences, earth system sciences, fluid mechanics, AI and Big Data, and digital humanities.
-Here, GWDG forms the NHR-North together with the ZIB and their joint expert consulting network.
+Here, the GWDG forms the NHR-North together with the ZIB and their joint expert consulting network.

-Currently, GWDG operates the NHR system Emmy (HLRN-IV), for the northern German states of the HLRN.
+Currently, the GWDG operates the NHR systems Emmy and Grete, for the northern German states of the HLRN.
 Since October 2020, the second phase has been in operation, which made it necessary to move to a modular data center.
 The HPC team is heavily involved in its planning and operation.
 Details of the HLRN-IV system can be found on the HLRN web pages.

 Emmy is used in particular by scientists at universities and institutions in the participating federal states, but are also available to researchers outside the federal states network.
 Depending on the institutes affiliation, different user fees apply.